 “If you don’t want to leave your home, we will come to you,” he said.
 “It’s nice just seeing happy people when we put our wine in their hands, be it local delivery, curbside pickup at the tasting room on Saturdays or shipped (for $3).
 I’m in the business to make people happy, so I like to make sure that happens.”

 Most NFL offensive linemen claim they aren’t fat, they’re just well-muscled with plenty of padding.
 Two of his Packers teammates, Daryn Colledge and Jason Spitz, are the other Fat Guys founders.
 While they’re in the background now, the brand name is based on the girth of the threesome during their playing days.
-They produce chardonnay, pinot noir and cabernet sauvignon from such noted vineyards as Sangiacomo in Sonoma and Beckstoffer in Napa Valley.
+They produce rosé, chardonnay, pinot noir and cabernet sauvignon from renowned vineyards in Sonoma and Napa Valley.
 Military members, first responders and school teachers receive a 50% discount on wines once they join the wine club.

 Trione Vineyards & Winery